borntofrappe/Practice-Front-End-Web-Development/D3 Practice/README.md

 - [Single Line Chart Time Series](https://codepen.io/borntofrappe/full/jQVmMW/).
 Visualization describing the evolution of price of oil, considering the price of a barrel of brent.

+- [Stacked Bars and Simple Heatmap](https://codepen.io/borntofrappe/full/XyNoJv/).
+Visualizations describing the components of the price of gasoline, how taxes are distributed and how much vehicles contribute to gas emissions.

 ## Development notes

 A few thoughts jotted down while developing the application.